Paridax/jarvis/README.md

 - [ ] Taking over the world

 ## Packages
+Package Documentation

-this is the documentation on how to write custom packages that extend the main program, your package will have to have the following:
+This is the official documentation on how to write custom packages that extend the main program.
+Your package must adhere to the following requirements:

-1. return a True or False, this is used to tell the main program if it needs to skip all future packages, see official packages for implamentation.
+1. Return a Boolean value of True or False.
+This is used to inform the main program if it needs to skip all future packages.
+Please see the official packages for implementation examples.
 2. must be in own folder for example the following structure:
 ```
 -- packages